kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 4, Day 19**

 We're starting to merge software development of our operating system with the linux kernel project.
-The bandwidth to support internet traffic is increasing day by day, as more fiber optics are hooked up to the CCTS and satellites.

 **Year 4, Day 25**